 7. Summer Vacation

 Hako no Naka is placed in a Japanese prison setting, which was interesting in itself, with highly specific rules set down even to how you're to lie on your futons to sleep (it made me curious enough to even look up some documentaries on the stuff).
-What struck me was how very realistic the story felt and how natural a
+What struck me was how very realistic and natural a lot of the story's

-lot of the progression was, especially compared to other BL (Boys' Love) media I've seen.
-Thankfully, although Douno expresses his discomfort I didn't hear too much of him mentally arguing the whole "I'm not gay...but I like ___" tirade that I've seen other BL media do.
+progression felt, especially compared to other BL (Boys' Love) media I've seen.
+Although Douno expresses his discomfort I, thankfully, didn't hear too much of him mentally arguing the whole "I'm not gay...but I like ___" tirade that I've seen other BL media do.
 His behaviour towards his situation and the outward response from others to his and Kitagawa's relationship was also actually pretty natural.

 Out of the Cage was especially apparent in using a couple plot cliches to move its storyline along, but I suppose that there was enough foreshadowing in this that at least made it believable.
 Other than that there wasn't too much to break my immersion; I was impressed, considering that happens a lot when I read romance.
 There is sex - but it's not done too unreasonably.